Multi-state Models For Disease Histories Based On Longitudinal Data: Flexible Modeling of Disease Histories Using Piecewise Exponential Additive Models

 We now introduce the piecewise exponential model (PEM) framework, a flexible approach for modeling disease histories, particularly in light of the challenges presented in Section \ref{sec:challenges}.

-PEMs \citep{friedman1982piecewise} reduce survival tasks to standard Poisson regression tasks via transformation of the original survival data into a piecewise exponential data (PED) format (Appendix \ref{app-ssec:ped}).
+PEMs \citep{friedman1982piecewise} reduce survival tasks (based on right-censored, potentially left-truncated data) to standard Poisson regression tasks (of uncensored data) via transformation of the original survival data into a piecewise exponential data (PED) format (Appendix \ref{app-ssec:ped}).
 The piecewise exponential additive model (PAM) \citep{bender2018generalized} is an extension of the PEM that estimates the baseline hazard as a smooth function over time, typically via penalized splines.
 This obviates the need for a specific choice of interval cut points while also making the estimation of baseline hazards more robust.
 Related approaches have been discussed in the literature \citep{rodriguez2013model, argyropoulos2015analysis, sennhenn2016structured}.
+Given the PED format, model estimation of a PAM is thus analogous to that of a penalized additive Poisson regression, typically via Restricted Maximum Likelihood (REML) estimation \citep{harville1977maximum, fahrmeir2022regression} and using standard software for the estimation of generalized additive models such as the \textsf{R} package \texttt{mgcv} \citep{wood2015package}.
+For large datasets (e.g., the UK Biobank CKD dataset used in Section \ref{sec:application}), significant gains in memory efficiency and computational speed can be achieved by using \texttt{mgcv::bam()} with fast Restricted Maximum Likelihood (fREML) and covariate discretization.
 The estimation techniques from single-event PEMs/PAMs can be directly applied to multi-state modeling, with the key difference that subjects can now enter and switch between different states.
 This, in turn, requires the PED to be further augmented (Appendix \ref{app-ssec:ped-msm}).\\

 In the following, we introduce two baseline multi-state PAMs: the \emph{stratified single time scale} (\emph{SSTS}) PAM, which estimates transition-specific baseline hazards along a single time scale, $t$; and the \emph{multiple time scales} (\emph{MTS}) PAM, which expresses baseline hazards in terms of (combinations of) multiple time scales.
-These baseline models are subsequently extended to account for dependent left-censoring and to include covariates.
+These baseline models are subsequently extended to account for dependent left-truncation and to include covariates.